Punch Imlach: Building the Sabres

 Imlach suffered a heart attack on January 7, 1972, and stepped down as Sabres coach in May after being told by doctors that fatigue would put his health at risk.
 Joe Crozier filled in as interim coach after Imlach's heart attack and was given the job outright for the 1972–1973 season.

 In the 1974 entry draft, Imlach—frustrated with the excessive tedium and length of that year's draft proceedings—deliberately selected an imaginary Japanese centre, Taro Tsujimoto, supposedly of the Tokyo Katanas, in the 11th round (183rd overall).
 Only after weeks had passed did the league discover that Tsujimoto did not in fact exist.
 Today, the league officially records the 183rd selection of the 1974 entry draft as an "invalid claim"; the Sabres still list Tsujimoto among the team's alumni.

 During the 1974–75 NHL season, the Sabres, coached by one of Imlach's former players, Floyd Smith, made the Stanley Cup finals in only their fifth year of existence.
-With notable exceptions like Gilbert Perreault and Rick Martin, many Sabres players feuded with Imlach, particularly Jim Schoenfeld, Sabres' captain from 1974–77, whom Imlach criticized publicly.
+With notable exceptions like Perreault and Rick Martin, many Sabres players feuded with Imlach, particularly Jim Schoenfeld, the team captain from 1974 to 1977, whom Imlach criticized publicly.
 After being eliminated in the second round of the playoffs in 1978, Imlach promised sweeping changes to the roster, but the changes never came.
-With the team off to an 8–10–6 record, Imlach was fired by the Sabres on December 4, 1978, along with coach Marcel Pronovost.
+With the team off to an 8–10–6 record, the Sabres fired Imlach on December 4, 1978, along with coach Marcel Pronovost.
 Nevertheless, he was one of the inductees in the inaugural class of the Buffalo Sabres Hall of Fame.